Skip to main content

 Construction projects in Kingston that contributed to reducing sewer overflows

-Many constructions projects have been undertaken in the city to help reduce the occurrence of sewer overflows.
+Many construction projects have been undertaken in the city to help reduce the occurrence of sewer overflows.

-Being open and transparent about this problem is important.
-Our web resources are intended to help improve understanding and to answer your questions.
+It is important to be open and transparent about this problem.
+Our web resources are intended to help improve understanding and answer your questions.
 Below is a summary of available resources from Utilities Kingston.
-If you don't find what you're looking for, contact customer service, Monday to Friday from 8 AM to 5 PM by calling 613-546-0000.
+If you don't find what you're looking for, contact customer service at 613-546-1181, Monday through Friday, from 8 a.m. to 4:30 p.m.

 Looking for other sources of information?
 Try the following: